codinfox/espresso/index.md

 #### Memory Usage

 Memory usage experiments are done on CPU version only.
 Many of these memory optimizations are currently not ported to GPU version, and we don't currently know how to measure GPU performances on iOS devices.
+All the measurements in this section are done with iPhone 6 using Xcode debugging tools.

 ![Memory usage with different techniques](images/mem_use.png "Memory usage with different techniques")
 <small>Memory usage with different techniques.
 The experiment is done with SqueezeNet [^8].
 The band shows the maximum and minimum memory usage and the solid line shows the average memory usage.
 The runtime memory usage of original network is 172M, while after applying all the techniques, we manage to shrink it to 66M</small>